Paid family leave would do wonders for me and my family.

 I have exhausted all my leave reserves, leaving me no choice but to return to work because I can't afford to go without a paycheck.
 My husband was laid off from his job, making me the sole income in our home.

-Having paid parental leave would take away a lot of financial stress from new parents.
+Having paid family leave would take away a lot of financial stress from new parents.
 I know I still will have to take days off with no pay for her doctors appointments.
 And God forbid if she, my other daughter, or I get sick.

 Granting paid family leave would allow parents to focus more on healing and bonding with their child.
 Implementing Paid Family Leave would also help foster better morale and improve employee retention by making employees feel like their personal needs and families matter.